KarchinLab/2020plus/doc/tutorial.rst

 will be reported, but this requires establishing the null distribution for random forest scores.
 20/20+ uses an empirical null distribution by scoring simulated mutations in genes.
 This extra step requires additional work and computational resources.
 2/20+ can be applied to pan-cancer and tumor type specific data.
 10-fold cross-validation is performed internally within 20/20+ to avoid overfitting.

 20/20+ pipeline
 ---------------

 The easiest way to run the entire 20/20+ pipeline from somatic mutations to cancer driver gene prediction is to use `snakemake <https://bitbucket.org/snakemake/snakemake/wiki/Home>`_.
 We have created a **Snakefile** that will run the multiple steps needed to get the final results.
 You first will need to install snakemake (requires python 3.X), so please see the snakemake `installation instructions <https://bitbucket.org/snakemake/snakemake/wiki/Documentation#markdown-header-installation>`_.
-If instead you are using python 2.7, please see the section on :ref:`ind-cmd-ref`.
+If instead you are using python 2.7, please see the section on :ref:`adv-tut-ref`.

 There are two ways to perform predictions with 20/20+.
-Either in a pan-cancer setting where mutations from several cancer types are aggregated together, or predicting cancer type specific driver genes by using 20/20+ previously trained on pan-cancer data.
+Either in a pan-cancer setting where mutations from several cancer types are aggregated together, or predicting cancer type specific driver genes by using a 20/20+ model previously trained on pan-cancer data.

 Pan-cancer analysis
 +++++++++++++++++++